 - Zona Colonial: history by day, bars by night

-4) Dominican Winter Baseball (Oct–Jan)
+4) Dominican Winter Baseball (Oct–Jan): the “Real DR Night Out”

 Why it’s worth it